 The equipment not only assists students in the nursing labs, but can be used by other programs as well leading to many cross-disciplinary collaborations at King Campus.
 For example, Seneca's Veterinary Technician and Nursing programs are working together to film surgeries so students from both programs can observe surgical procedures and techniques that they may not be able to experience firsthand.

 On Nov.
 21, 2018, members of the King Township Women of Influence Giving Circle met at Magna Hall to hear presentations from teams at Seneca who were pitching for the opportunity to win $10,000 for their project.

 The winner was Tania Killian, Nursing Professor with her pitch for Virtual Reality equipment to enhance the learning experience of students.
 This equipment not only will assist students in the nursing labs but can be used by all students to simulate the professional environment prior in preparation for real life scenarios.

-Members of the King Township Women of Influence Giving Circle gathered at the School of Animal Health at King Campus to see firsthand, the impact of their generosity.
+On June 4, 2018, members of the King Township Women of Influence Giving Circle gathered at the School of Animal Health at King Campus to see firsthand the impact of their generosity.

-Thanks to a $10,000 gift from the Giving Circle in 2017, the School of Animal Health purchased two horse model simulators that allow students to practice skills and techniques prior to being required to draw blood from a live animal.
+Thanks to a $10,000 gift from the Giving Circle the year before, the School of Animal Health purchased two horse model simulators that allow students to practice skills and techniques prior to being required to draw blood from a live animal.

 Representatives from The Forest School, Financial Aid and Veterinary Technician presented projects to be considered for support.
 Members of the Giving Circle selected the ‘Pain Free Practice’ project from the Veterinary Technician program, awarding the School of Animal Health $10,000 in funding.